XianmingFeng/one-man-432mhz-eme-array/README.md

     * Initial 3D CAD files (`.step`) for all 3D printed parts and aluminum components are available in the `/CAD` directory.
     * Detailed, part-specific printing instructions are available in each `/CAD/3d_print` subdirectory.
     * Detailed machining instructions for aluminum parts are available in the `/CAD/aluminum_pipe/` directory.
+    * Partial assembly instructions (covering fabrication and initial sub-assemblies) are available in the `/instruction/` directory.
     * Electrical design data (element lengths and positions) are in this README.
     * A partial Bill of Materials (BOM) is now available.
 * **To Be Added:**
     * Complete Bill of Materials (BOM) (e.g., specific aluminum pipe sizes, screws).
-    * Detailed Assembly Instructions & Photos/Videos.
+    * Complete Assembly Instructions (final assembly, phasing lines) & Photos/Videos.
     * Simulation Files (e.g., EZNEC/4nec2).
     * Print-ready `.stl` files (recommended).
 ## Acknowledgements